clevertree/relay/README.md

 - HTTP and Git ports
 - Shallow clone preference

-Settings persist to browser storage and will be used by the web app for API calls.
-When the Host HTTP API is not yet available, the UI uses a graceful mock fallback so pages still render.
+Settings persist to browser storage and will be used by the web app.
+The UI reads repositories via static file hosting under `/repos` and shows empty lists when no repositories are available; no mock data is used.

 ### Repository Browser: Remote vs Local File Loading